 Women have been told that bloating, cramps and moodiness are “normal” side effects of their monthly menstrual cycles.
 It’s shocking and sad to me how many women come to me describing the pain they endure each month before and during their periods.
 Some have cramping so severe they take handfuls of painkillers or stay home sick from work.
 Some have bleeding so heavy they soak super tampons every hour or less.
-The majority are told the only solution to reduce their pain is to take birth control pills.
+The majority are told the only solution to reduce their pain is to take birth control pills. (read my thoughts on the pill here).
 Some women choose the option of taking a continuous dose of hormonal birth control to suppresses a period altogether.
 The amount of artificial estrogen introduced by a steady supply of hormonal birth control may contribute to estrogen-dominant cancers or infertility, and the list of side effects cause by birth control pills is staggering.
 There are natural solutions to cut the cramps.
 Bonus: these solutions help reduce PMS symptoms, too.

 While some slight, temporary cramping or discomfort may accompany your period, debilitating pain is not normal.
 Bad cramps or painful cycles are referred to medically as dysmenorrhea.
 The main cause?
 Hormone-like substances called prostaglandins, which trigger muscle contractions so the uterus expels its lining each month.
 These contractions can cause pain and inflammation, especially if there is clotting.
 Women with higher levels of prostaglandins may experience more severe menstrual cramping (source: Mayo Clinic).